aidenm05/Basefalconfork/README.md

 01000011 01101111 01101110 01110110 01100101 01110010 01100111 01100001 01101110 01100011 01100101

-------How to Commit and Merge Code-----
+How to Commit and Merge Code

-clone
+    Clone the repository to your local machine:

 git clone https://github.com/[your_username]/Basefalconfork.git

     Checkout a new branch for your changes:

 git checkout -b [branch_name]

     Make changes to the code and add the files to the staging area:

 git add [file_name]